Alabama State Tax Extension: The Ultimate Guide

 What is an Extension?

 An extension gives you more time to file, but remember, it doesn't give you more time to pay.
-In Alabama, individuals who need more time to file can get an automatic 6-month extension as long as 90% of their taxes are paid by the original April 15th deadline.
+Alabama automatically grants an extension to taxpayers who need more time to file their returns.

 Alabama Extension Deadlines